Dal Yellow (Hommade) (1 Serving) and Aloo Gobi (1 Cup)

 Portion Control

-Reduce the portion size of the Aloo Gobi and Dal Yellow to manage your carbohydrate intake better.
+Reduce the portion size of the Aloo Gobi and Dal Yellow to decrease the overall carbohydrate intake, thereby minimizing the spike.

 Choose Whole Grains